michealowen/MachineLearning/README.md

-Repo for implementing some Machine Learning Alogorisms.
+Repo for implementing some Machine Learning algorithms.